june-choe/june-choe/README.md

 -----
-- 🔭 Currently working for Ukraine Global Taskforce as a frontend developer volunteer
+- 🔭 Currently working as a Jr. full stack developer
+- 🌱 Worked for Ukraine Global Taskforce as a frontend developer volunteer
 - 🚀 Have a passion for Tech for social impact.
 - 👨‍💻 Fell in love with React + Typescipt and CSS magic
 - ⚡️ A huge fan of Lego.